We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 -Services discovered and connected with centralized policies

 -Zero trust network enforced by identity-based security policies

 Intelligently control the flow of traffic and API calls between services, conduct a range of tests, and upgrade gradually with red/black deployments.

 Automatically secure your services through managed authentication, authorization, and encryption of communication between services.

 Apply policies and ensure that they’re enforced, and that resources are fairly distributed among consumers.

 See what's happening with rich automatic tracing, monitoring, and logging of all your services.

 HashiCorp Consul is ranked 4th in Service Mesh while Istio is ranked 1st in Service Mesh with 1 review.
 HashiCorp Consul is rated 0.0, while Istio is rated 8.0.
 On the other hand, the top reviewer of Istio writes "Balances load well, saves effort, and is open-source and free".
-HashiCorp Consul is most compared with AWS App Mesh, Kong Kuma, VMware Tanzu Service Mesh and Buoyant Linkerd, whereas Istio is most compared with AWS App Mesh, Kong Kuma and VMware Tanzu Service Mesh.
+HashiCorp Consul is most compared with AWS App Mesh, Kong Kuma, VMware Tanzu Service Mesh, Buoyant Linkerd and Envoy, whereas Istio is most compared with Kong Kuma, AWS App Mesh and VMware Tanzu Service Mesh.

 See our list of best Service Mesh vendors.